yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **However, there is a new opportunity here.**

-That opportunity is a partnership with Company A.

-Company A has expertise in the North American market and a rich crusher lineup.
+That opportunity is a partnership with Company A. which has expertise in the North American market and a rich crusher lineup.

 In other words, **Company B's technological intellectual property and Company A's development team = Powerful synergy**, making the revival of Machine X possible.

-Past challenges can be solved through partnership.
+Past challenges can be solved through this partnership.

 ---